AgungDanuWijaya/netDFT/README.md

     }

 For this example, the psudo files can be found in the psudo folder.
-To run jDFT total energy calculation, execute this command on terminal.
-You have to run this command inside the jDFT folder.
+To run netDFT total energy calculation, execute this command on terminal.
+You have to run this command inside the netDFT folder.
 The results of the calculations will be stored in the out.dat file.

-    java -jar "url_jdft_folder/dist/jDFT.jar" url_input_file/input.dat > out.dat
+    java -jar "url_netDFT_folder/dist/netDFT.jar" url_input_file/input.dat > out.dat

 Band Structure